jeetparte/bulls-eye/README.md

 This is a game I made as part of a [raywenderlich.com iOS learning course][1].
 It covered iOS 11 and Swift 4.

 This was a basic course.
-Some of the topics that were covered in this course:
+Some of the topics that were covered:

 * using various UI elements - buttons, sliders etc. and styling them.
 * hooking up UI to code - using Interface Builder with the  `@IBAction` and `@IBOutlet` attributes.